mathsaey/advent_of_code_utils/README.md

 solution on your puzzle input.

-The project also optionally supports automatically recompiling your mix project when using the aforementioned helpers, timing your solutions and boilerplate generation for unit testing your solution modules.
+The project also optionally supports automatically recompiling your mix project when using the aforementioned helpers, timing your solutions, and boilerplate generation for unit testing your solution modules.
 It also supports working on puzzles from previous days or years.
 Check out the [docs](https://hexdocs.pm/advent_of_code_utils/) or the